-Hold Up, Lisa Kudrow Has a Never Favorite Friends Episode
+Hold Up, Lisa Kudrow Has a New Favorite Friends Episode

-We all know Phoebe Buffet was a misunderstood genius, and it's doubly obvious once you get to sit down with Lisa Kudrow.
+We all know Phoebe Buffay was a misunderstood genius, and it's doubly obvious once you get to sit down with Lisa Kudrow.

 The star of Friends and The Comeback just radiates intelligence, even when she's just mulling a few of our rapid-fire questions over the course of 42 seconds.